SiedHM/Kickstarter-Analysis/README.md

 # Challenge-1 Report

 #1.
 Overview of Project.

 :A play writer named Louise is writing a play name Fever.
 For this, she plans to conduct a crowed funding campaign with an estimated budget of a little more than $10,000.
 Before she starts the campaign, she wants to understand whether there are specific factors that make a campaign successful.
 As an excel expert, I am asked to help her by analyzing a kickstart crowd funding data in excel and identify categories that makes campaigns successful.
 More specifically, she wanted to know how different campaigns fared in relation to their launch dates and their funding goals.

 #The purpose of the report is

-:i.
+i.
 To analyze campaign outcomes [i.e., successful, failed and canceled] based on their launch date. ii.
 To analyze percentage of successful, failed, and canceled campaigns based on the funding goal amount

 #2.
 Data and Method of analysis

- :I used Kickstarter Data which contains about 4114 crowed funding campaign projects from multiple countries.
+ I used Kickstarter Data which contains about 4114 crowed funding campaign projects from multiple countries.
 The data was obtained from Bootcamp for this exercise.
 I used the excel cell YEAR, CUNTIFS functions, and Pivot table to generate the results.
 The results are analyzed graphically.

 #3 Analysis and Challenge